Posted in | News | Quantum Physics

 Quantum Circuits Enhance Blood Flow Predictions

-In a paper published in the journal Scientific Reports, researchers proposed a hybrid quantum-classical 3D convolutional neural network (CNN) framework to improve blood flow velocity prediction using laser speckle contrast imaging (LCSI).
+In a paper published in Scientific Reports, researchers proposed a hybrid quantum-classical 3D convolutional neural network (CNN) framework to improve blood flow velocity prediction using laser speckle contrast imaging (LCSI).

 Quantum Circuits Enhance Blood Flow Predictions